osrf/TSC-RMW-Reports/humble/eProsima-response.md

 In order to get throughput values, we used the tests for 2MB data size and a rate of 1000 messages per second.

- * Fast DDS consistently gets **at least double** the throughput than cycloneDDS, with all configurations.
+ * Fast DDS consistently gets **at least double** the throughput than Cyclone DDS, with all configurations.
- * For example, all tested Fast DDS configurations can keep with the required publication rate of 2000 Mbps with one subscriber, while cycloneDDS does not get to half that rate.
+ * For example, all tested Fast DDS configurations can keep with the required publication rate of 2000 Mbps with one subscriber, while Cyclone DDS does not get to half that rate.
  * Fast DDS shared-memory delivery is the implementation that is least affected by the number of subscribers.
 It is able to keep the required 2000 Mbps rate up to 10 subscribers.
- * We extended some tests on the Windows platform beyond 2MB that confirm that throughput in cycloneDDS decreases at a much larger rate than in Fast DDS.
+ * We extended some tests on the Windows platform beyond 2MB that confirm that throughput in Cyclone DDS decreases at a much larger rate than in Fast DDS.

 <img src="https://github.com/eProsima/benchmarking/blob/tsc_rmw_report_2021/performance_results/TSC_RMW_report_2021/fastrtps_images/linux/interprocess_re_throughput.png" width=50% height=50%>